wadayama/DU-Book/README.md

 # DU-Book
-For samples codes of the deep unfolding book.
+For samples codes of the forthcoming deep unfolding book.

 Copyright (c) 2022 Tadashi Wadayama